ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
-    The project assigned to a _persistent session_ does not have to be the same as the project used to run the ACCESS model configuration.
+    The project assigned to a _persistent session_ does not have to be the same one used to run the ACCESS model configuration.
 In addition, the same persistent session can be used to run multiple simulations simultaneously.<br>
     The newly created persistent session is assigned a unique identifier, referred to here as `<persistent-session-uuid>`.

-### Assign the persistent session to Cylc
+### Assign the persistent session to Cylc (once only) {: #assign-the-persistent-session-to-cylc }

 Once the session is running, it needs to be assigned to _Cylc_.
 This is done by inserting the persistent session label into `~/.persistent-sessions/cylc-session`, which can be done with the following command (substituting `<name>` and `<project>` with the name and project used to create the persistent session).